fqantonio/GoingInductive/README.md

 Figure 2: 4C/ID group treatment effect from 2003 to 2017.

 Figure 3 shows that that impact on the median change is clearly positive for the LAB variable followed by the CLASS and TEST variable and negative for the first four samples for BEHAV.
-Clearly, figure 4 shows that there is a overall **positive change** for the LAB variable while a **negative change** for BEHAV (except for GRADE 9, RANK 3 and FEMALE samples).
-Similarly for the variable TEST, except for JUNIOR HIGH,GRADE 7 and 8, RANK 1 and 3, and FEMALE, where no changes were detected.
-Variable CLASS shows a mixture: in the samples JUNIOR and FEMALE there is a positive change, while negative for RANK 2 and MALE and no change for the other samples.

 ![Figure 3: 4C/ID group treatment effect from 2003 to 2017.](Images/RResults_globalSamples_VC.png)

 Figure 3: 4C/ID group treatment effect from 2003 to 2017.

 Figure 4 and 5 shows a resume of the **results**, with much more specific samples about GRADE, GENDER or RANK, in the time period 2003 to 2017.
+Clearly, there is an overall **positive change** for the LAB variable while a **negative change** for BEHAV (except for GRADE 9, RANK 3 and FEMALE samples).
+Similarly for the variable TEST, except for JUNIOR HIGH,GRADE 7 and 8, RANK 1 and 3, and FEMALE, no changes detected.
+Variable CLASS shows a mixture: in the samples JUNIOR and FEMALE there is a positive change, while negative for RANK 2 and MALE and no change for the other samples.

 | didn't benefit | benefit more |
 | --- |---|